 Samarkand, the heart of the silk road, is an ancient city full of stunning architecture and fascinating history.
 At 2,750 years old, it is a similar age to Rome or Babylon and is often called ‘The Pearl of the Muslim World.’
-So let’s explore Samarkand, one of the first places where human civilization began to develop and the spirit of the ancients can still be felt amongst the monuments, mosques and archeological treasures.
+So let’s explore Samarkand, one of the first places where human civilization began to develop and the spirit of the ancients can still be felt amongst the monuments, mosques and archaeological treasures.